WSH032/fastapi-proxy-lib/docs/Usage/Advanced.md

 - When you need to use proxies with **only** `Starlette` dependencies (without `FastAPI`).
 - When you need more fine-grained control over parameters and lifespan event.
-- When you need to further process the input and output before and after the proxy (similar to middleware).
+- When you need to further process the input and output before and after the http proxy (similar to `middleware`).
+- When you need `callback` to modify the websocket proxy messages.

 We will demonstrate with `FastAPI`, but you can completely switch to the `Starlette` approach,